poult-lab/daily-word/english_words_ learning.md

 "a sum of money that is sent to sb in order to pay for sth"

-[n]  The mobile bank also plans to roll out an overseas remittance service during the second half of this year.
+[n]  The mobile bank also plans to roll out an overseas remittance service during the second half of this year./To drive international expansion, Toss said it will leverage its most-used features, such as zero-fee remittance.

 "the act of sending money to sb in order to pay for sth" -payment-